Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs

-The remainder of this paper is organized as follows.
-Section \ref{sec:methodology} introduces the RIGHT algorithm and the MoM robust gradient estimation.
-Section \ref{sec:3} presents the deterministic convergence theory using the gradient curvature and robust gradient stability conditions.
-Section \ref{sec:4} applies this framework to linear, logistic, and multi-response regression, and the establishes convergence rates under weak moment conditions.
-Section \ref{sec:lower_bound} establishes the minimax lower bounds, and Section \ref{sec:numerical_studies} concludes with numerical experiments.
-All proofs are relegated to Supplementary Material.
+The remainder of this article is organized as follows.
+Section \ref{sec:methodology} introduces the TS-RIGHT framework.
+Section \ref{sec:theory} presents the deterministic convergence theory based on sparse gradient curvature and robust gradient stability.
+Section \ref{sec:4} applies this framework to linear and logistic regression and establishes convergence rates under weak moment conditions.
+Section \ref{sec:lower_bound} provides phase-wise lower-bound benchmarks.
+Section \ref{sec:numerical_studies} presents numerical experiments and Section \ref{sec:conclusion} offers conclusions.
+All proofs are relegated to Supplementary Materials.